July 16, 2010

 The Cat's Head, Constructing Utopia in Brooklyn and Dublin, by Melanie Hahn, TDR, Fall 1993.
 (PDF download 2MB)

 Myk and Rube were talking with the fire chief, and talking easy with him, and the first thing that came to my mind was … That makes three Irishmen, maybe we’re in luck.
-It was still early in the evening, but five hundred people had already gathered in the lot on the north side of the warehouse, waiting to get into the great charred hulk that ran from Kent Avenue right up to the waterfront.
+It was still early in the evening, but five hundred people had already gathered in the lot on the north side of the warehouse, waiting to get into the great charred hulk that ran from Kent Avenue right down to the waterfront.

 A pyramid of beer kegs had been stacked inside the warehouse, a stage erected, and a gigantic polystyrene worm was billowing along the ceiling.
 All manner of unearthliness had been deployed throughout the cavernous space, and a small army of young people was busy at work all over the space.
 And then the fire department had arrived to shut it all down.
 Who knows what Myk and Rube said to that fire chief on that warm spring night in 1990 to get him kindly to turn a blind eye and be on his way.
+But on their ways they went.
+Some say a local bar keeper took care of the platoon that night.

-I ran back to my storefront on Bedford Avenue and North Fifth Street (where the “Subway” sandwich shop is now) and grabbed the “light guitar” — the crutch with the six light bulbs of various colors screwed into the neck where your tuning keys would be, and the buttons on the bridge to blink them, and a big dimmer bulb at the base was your wa-wa lever.
+I ran back to my storefront on Bedford Avenue and North Fifth Street (where the “Subway” sandwich shop is now) and grabbed the “light guitar” — the wooden crutch with the six light bulbs of various colors screwed into the neck where your tuning keys would be, and the buttons on the bridge to blink them, and a big dimmer bulb at the base that was your wa-wa lever.
 I ran back to the warehouse and plugged this contraption into the generator.

 Then I stood out on the corroded landing dock before 500 pissed-off East Village assholes and I played that guitar.
 Someone put “Smoke on the Water” over the PA, and I played that guitar, casting colors all about in the night.
 It was a smash hit.
 It was the shit.
 A reporter from the Village Voice happened to be in the crowd and I got a sweet little write-up a few weeks later.